 Due to federal confidentiality laws, we are not able to confirm or deny who is in our program.
 Once your loved one arrives, he will be given the opportunity to call you.

 Client programs: We have two residential programs.
 The Texas Department of Criminal Justice (TDCJ), provides us with male offenders who are placed in our residential program by their probation or parole officer for alcohol and substance use treatment.
-Our other program consists of male clientele who are referred to our residential program from the Texas Department of State Health Services (DSHS), but who do not come through the TDCJ system, but are placed here for alcohol and substance abuse treatment by other methods, for example, referred to us by the Council on Recovery.
+Our other program consists of male clientele who are referred to our residential program from the Texas Health and Human Services Commission (HHSC), but who do not come through the TDCJ system, but are placed here for alcohol and substance abuse treatment by other methods, for example, referred to us by the Council on Recovery.

 After you determine the program your loved one is in, please review these helpful documents below.

 Our visitation guidelines during COVID-19 have changed.
 Please review the visitation guidelines by clicking here https://cheyennecenter.com/covid-19/.
-If your loved one is in our DSHS program, you can review the handbook he is given upon arrival by clicking here DSHS CLIENT HANDBOOK.
-To understand what he can and cannot have while in the DSHS program, click here DSHS CONTRABAND LIST.
+If your loved one is in our HHSC program, you can review the handbook he is given upon arrival by clicking here HHSC CLIENT HANDBOOK.
+To understand what he can and cannot have while in the HHSC program, click here: CONTRABAND LIST.

 If your loved one is in our TDCJ program, you can review the handbook he is given upon arrival by clicking here TDCJ CLIENT HANDBOOK.
-To understand what he can and cannot have while in the TDCJ program, click here TDCJ CONTRABAND LIST.
+To understand what he can and cannot have while in the TDCJ program, click here: CONTRABAND LIST.

 What clients can have and how to send items through the mail: Clients will need hygiene products.
 Nothing containing alcohol is permitted.
 Clients are provided linen for their beds and to bathe.
 Laundry machines are free and only liquid laundry detergent is approved.
 Clients may not have over fifty dollars ($50) in their possession at any time (this amount includes coins).
 Over-The-Counter medication and vitamins are not permitted without prior authorization.
-Clients are allowed 10 sets of clothing including the set of clothes and shoes he is wearing when he arrived.
-Clients may have a total of 10 sets of clothing, 10 sets of under garments, 3 additional pair of shoes, 1 hat, 1 belt and 1 pair of swimming trunks.
+The following list is the number of items clients are allowed to have: 7 Shirts, 7 Pants, 7 Underwear, 7 pairs of socks, 3 pairs of shoes, 1 hat, 1 belt, and 1 swimming trunk (when allowed), 1 Coat/Jacket, and 1 Sweatshirt/Hoodie.
+If client has more than this, he has three days to have family pick up or he can mail out.
+Anything left after three days will be donated to the Haberdashery.
+Items can no longer be pre-shipped prior to client’s arrival.
+Anything ordered to be delivered to Cheyenne Center must be pre-approved (drop off form) signed by his Counselor.
 No outside food, beverages, chewing gum, vitamins or backpacks are allowed.
 Cell phones are not allowed.
 We have coin-operated pay phones on property. **Our mailing address for business mail, client mail, and packages is 10525 Eastex Frwy., Houston, Texas 77093.
-Please address all client mail with either TDCJ or DSHS after his last name so we can direct his mail to the appropriate program.
-TDCJ is an involuntary program and DSHS is the voluntary program.
+Please address all client mail with either TDCJ or HHSC after his last name so we can direct his mail to the appropriate program.
+TDCJ is an involuntary program and HHSC is the voluntary program.
 Cheyenne Center is not responsible for any cash sent by mail even if it was sent by certified mail or registered mail.**